privatenumber/vite-css-modules/README.md

 export default {
     plugins: [
-        patchCssModules()
+        patchCssModules() // ← This is all you need to add!

-    // Other plugins
+        // Other plugins...
     ],
     css: {
         // Your existing CSS Modules configuration
         modules: {
             // ...
         },